BlogRankers.com

 What is Ratatouille?

+Q: So, what exactly is ratatouille?
 A: Made up of all sorts of vegetables, ratatouille is most comparable to a vegetable stew.
 A versatile dish in its own right: it can be served hot, cold, or even lukewarm.
 Call it an appetizer, call it your main course, whatever you want to call it, it's a classic French dish, namely from the Provencal region.
 Some serve it with meat and potatoes, others on a bed of rice.
-Ratatouille bears no burden of restrictions.
-And for all you leftover lovers, many contend that ratatouille actually tastes better the day after it is cooked.
-Chocolate and Zucchini even calls it an "ideal make-ahead dish."
-So try it out!
+Ratatouille bears no burden of restrictions....

 Thursday, November 17, 2011